JLameiras/Infomap_and_Label_Propagation/readme.md

-# Comparative Analysis between Infomap and Label Propagation for Community Detection (Network Science @ IST)
+# Comparative Analysis between Infomap and Label Propagation for Community Detection

 ComparativeAnalysis.py generates statistics regarding the execution of the algorithms and the quality of their partition and outputs it into report.txt and stdout.